pimcore/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [Tool\Console] Methods `execInBackgroundUnix` & `execInBackgroundWindows` visibility changed from `protected` to `private` and for `getSystemEnvironment` from `public` to `private`.
 - [Translations] Added Symfony's html sanitizer to `\Pimcore\Model\Translation\Dao::save` method.
 - [Editable] Removed the `attributes` field from the link editable.
-- [Migrations] Pimcore does only run Pimcore core migrations after `composer` update automatically.
+- [Migrations] Pimcore does not run migrations after `composer` update automatically anymore.
 If you'd like to run all available migrations including bundles and your app-specific migrations, just include the following part in your `composer.json`.
 ```json
 "post-update-cmd": [
     "./bin/console doctrine:migrations:migrate"
 ]
 ```

 ## 10.6.0

 - [Naming] Deprecated master, blacklist and whitelist.
 Instead, use main, blocklist, allowlist